ve3wwg/stm32f103c8t6/README.md

 ----------------------------------------

 No Windows based IDE environments are used or implied!
 Linux and MacOS users rejoice (can you hear the cheers?)
-Vendors need reminding that not everyone uses Windows.
+Vendors need to be reminded that not everyone uses Windows.

 This project exists to bring several components together in a manner